wlshepherd/Portfolio/README.md

 # My Portfolio :page_facing_up:

 ## Description:
 Hello!
 I'm William, currently a Junior DevSecOps Engineer at esure Group.
-I have a passion for technology, with interests spanning cyber security, full-stack development, machine learning, and digital privacy.
+I have a passion for technology, with interests spanning ethical hacking, digital privacy and digital privacy.
 This portfolio showcases a selection of my personal projects, highlighting my skills and experience.

 ## Projects: :file_folder: